-The Christmas Story or the Nativity Story is about the birth of Jesus, our Redeemer and God.
+The Nativity Story is about the birth of Jesus, our Redeemer and God.
 The birth of Jesus Christ changed everything about people’s lives, and His presence continues to transform our lives with peace, joy, and love.

 Christmas Story — The Nativity Story

 The Birth of Jesus and the Bethlehem Shepherds (The Nativity Story)

 “Glory to God in the highest heaven,

 and peace on earth to those with whom he is pleased!”
 Luke 2:14

 The most intriguing question: why the shepherds were the first to receive the good news of the birth of Christ?